geomoetric/moebot/docs/index.md

 Moe-Bot is super easy to install.
 Just download a copy of this repository and open the index.html file directly in your browser.

-1. Download the latest version of Moe-Bot from https://github.com/geomoetric/moe-bot/releases.
+1. Download the latest version of Moe-Bot from [github.com/geomoetric/moe-bot/releases](https://github.com/geomoetric/moe-bot/releases).
 2. Unzip the folder.
-3. Open the index.html file in Google Chrome to view it—<kbd>cmd</kbd><kbd>o</kbd> to open from Chrome directly.
+3. Open the index.html file in Google Chrome to view it—<kbd>cmd</kbd> + <kbd>o</kbd> to open from Chrome directly.

 ## Built With

 * [p5.js](https://p5js.org/)—Core javascript graphics library.
 * [Tesserae-Regular.otf](https://github.com/hlotvonen/glyph-drawing-club/blob/master/fonts/Tesserae-Regular.otf)—Open source modular symbol font used to generate shapes.
 * [Symbola.otf](http://users.teilar.gr/~g1951d/)—Truly the best unicode symbol font.
 Using the Miscellaneous Symbol and Dingbat blocks from unicode.
-* [Normalize.css](http://necolas.github.io/normalize.css/)—A stylesheet to standardise css across browsers.
+* [Normalize.css](http://necolas.github.io/normalize.css/)—A stylesheet to standardize css across browsers.
+* [Tufte CSS](https://edwardtufte.github.io/tufte-css/)—A stylesheet for the documentation, tweaked with Moebot branding.

 ## Authors